-Langkawi is synonymous with ‘tropical paradise’ – and with good reason.
+Langkawi is synonymous with ‘tropical paradise’.
 Since 2008 the archipelago’s official title has been Langkawi Permata Kedah (Langkawi, the Jewel of Kedah), no doubt inspired by the island’s clear waters, relatively pristine beaches and intact jungle.
-The district’s been duty free since 1986 and roping in tourists well before that.
+The district has been duty free since 1987 and pulling in tourists well before that.

-The dynamic oil town of Miri is busy and modern – not much about it is Borneo – but there’s plenty of money sloshing around so the eating is good, the broad avenues are brightly lit and there’s plenty to do when it’s raining.
-The city’s friendly guesthouses are a good place to meet other travellers.
+Miri, Sarawak's second city, is a thriving oil town that is busy and modern.
+There’s plenty of money sloshing around, so the eating is good, the broad avenues are brightly lit, there’s plenty to do when it’s raining and the city’s friendly guesthouses are a great place to meet other travellers.
 The population is about 40% Dayak (mainly Iban), 30% Chinese and 18% Malay.

 With so many amazing islands to chose from, Terengganu’s coast is seen by many travellers as a mere pass-through to paradise.
-Traveller’s who take the time to explore between paradise-hops will fine the region rich in culture, cuisine and scenery that, on the islands, is simply unavailable.
+Travellers who take the time to explore between paradise-hops will fine the region rich in culture, cuisine and scenery that is simply unavailable on the islands.